 1. sociopaths/ psychopaths -the toxic avengers, manipulative, enjoying the ‘power’ over insulting others, cannot help but prey on the weak or signs of weakness -say, put up a story on Africa and wait for them to arrive.
 Also why people from Developing countries will hesitate to portray their countries negatively in the world forums, as it attracts these usual commentators like flies to shit.
 The ones who can’t help but insult on literally every post, anywhere, even if you are talking about the weather.

 2. small cock syndrome -people with low worth/ unheard who want to take down others, to make themselves feel better.
 Bullies.
 Or just plain, everyday jealousy.

 3. pathologically on a spectrum (find it hard to understand others viewpoints or feelings unless heavily pointed out).
-This isn’t their fault, it’s not out of animosity and it’s part of our social contract to accommodate them.
+This isn’t their fault, it’s not out of animosity and it’s part of our social contract to accommodate and educate them.